-The aim of this handbook is to set out in detail the requirements for students in Year 10 in preparation for the achievement of the NSW Record of School Achievement (RoSA).
-It also aims to provide parents/carers with information pertaining to the studies, assessment requirements/policies and general issues of the final year of Stage 5 ET Australia Secondary College.
+This handbook aims to set out in detail the requirements for students in Year 10 in preparation for the achievement of the NSW Record of School Achievement (RoSA).
+It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues of the final year of ET Australia Secondary College.

-To qualify for a Record of School Achievement (RoSA) you must complete the correct combination of courses as described by NESA (English, Mathematics, Science, HSIE and PDHPE) in Year 10.
+To qualify for a Record of School Achievement (RoSA), you must complete the correct combination of courses as described by NESA (English, Mathematics, Science, HSIE and PDHPE) in Year 10.
 Unless you are on a special program you will automatically have the correct combination of courses.